 RED HAIRED WOMEN IN A YOUNG BOY'S LIFE

 I was never much of what you would call a Superman fan.
-Comic book wise, when it came to super heroes, I always had a tendency to lean more toward the more vulnerable human mortal types such as Captain Midnight, Batman, and a little off center for a super hero, the Spirit.
-I also, it must be said, leaving a large amount of latitude or leeway for the "World's Mightiest Mortal," Captain Marvel and not so much leeway with the fully mortal Batman.
+Comic book wise, when it came to super heroes, I always had a tendency to lean more toward the more vulnerable human mortal types such as Captain Midnight, and a little off center for a super hero, the Spirit.
+I also, it must be said at the same time, leaving a large amount of latitude or leeway for the "World's Mightiest Mortal," Captain Marvel and not so much leeway with the fully mortal Batman.

 Because of not particularly being a Superman fan had a tendency to kind of leave Lana Lang out of the spotlight for me as well.
 Even though it didn't matter much because she was so low profile, she did in fact as she was presented, have red hair.
 So what?
 Well there just happen to be two red haired female comic book characters that were very high up on the spectrum for me.
 Firehair and Jane Martin, War Nurse.
 Firehair shows up in a lot of what I write, me seeming to have devoted a lot of coverage and mentions of her on a number of my pages and throughout my internet online works.